DOG OR CAT AT HOME

 Pets can act as carriers, transporting ticks from outdoor environments into indoor living spaces.

-Once inside, ticks may detach and crawl onto people or surfaces, increasing the chance of unnoticed exposure.
+Once inside, ticks may detach and crawl onto people, furniture, bedding, or carpets—sometimes going unnoticed for hours or days.

 1. Pets pick up ticks outdoors and carry them inside

-2. Owners and pets share tick habitats during walks or play
+2. Owners and pets share tick habitats during walks, hiking, or outdoor play

-3. Close contact (beds, furniture) increases transfer risk
+3. Close household contact increases the likelihood of tick transfer

-For more on what happens after a bite, see what to do after a tick bite.
+For more on what to do after exposure, see what to do after a tick bite.

-Many households use tick control products—but these do not eliminate risk entirely.
+Many households use veterinary tick-control products, but these measures do not eliminate risk entirely.

-Ticks may attach before being killed, fall off after entering the home, or evade detection during grooming.
+Ticks may attach before dying, detach after entering the home, or avoid detection during grooming.

-In the study, researchers noted that tick control on pets did not fully prevent human exposure.
+In the study, researchers noted that tick prevention on pets did not fully prevent human tick exposure.

 • Outdoor play areas

 Yes, you can get ticks from pets.
-They can carry ticks into the home, increasing the risk of exposure even without direct outdoor contact.
+Dogs and cats may carry ticks into homes and increase the risk of tick exposure even when household members have limited outdoor contact.

-Regular tick checks—for both pets and household members—are essential, along with appropriate veterinary guidance on tick prevention.
+Regular tick checks for pets and household members, along with appropriate veterinary prevention strategies, remain important in Lyme-endemic areas.

 1. Jones EH, Hinckley AF, Hook SA, et al. Pet ownership increases human risk of encountering ticks.
 Zoonoses Public Health.
 2017.